-- 1. What are some things to do at an accident scene to prevent another accident? - 2.
-Name two causes of tire fires. - 3.
-What kinds of fires is a B:C extinguisher not good for? - 4.
-When using your extinguisher, should you get as close as possible to the fire? - 5.
-Name some causes of vehicle fires.
+- What are some things to do at an accident scene to prevent another accident? - Name two causes of tire fires. - What kinds of fires is a B:C extinguisher not good for?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.20 and 2.21.
+If you can't answer them all, re-read subsections 2.20 and 2.21